outl1ne/nova-notes-field/README.md

 ## Usage

-Add `HasNotes` trait to the model that has the notes.
+Add `HasNotes` trait to the model that has the notes:

 ```php
 use OptimistDigital\NovaNotesField\Traits\HasNotes;